 The earliest reference to the man called Merlin is in an Annal entry for the year 573.
 This entry has ‘Merlin’ fighting on the losing side at the battle of Arderydd.

 And so we have an Arthur and a ‘Merlin’ both in the same place at the same time.

-I say there is no comparable evidence for any possible ‘Arthur’ or ‘Merlin’ in any southern British place at any time; far less at the same place; far less at the same time.
+There is no comparable evidence for any possible ‘Arthur’ or ‘Merlin’ in any southern British place at any time; far less for an 'Arthur' and a 'Merlin' in the same place at the same time.